 I also learned that photographing a trifle dish at night with no natural light is impossible.
 Now you know!

-If you loved this cookie bomb recipe, check out these other easy cookie recipes:
+Check out these other easy cookie recipes:

 CONNECT WITH SAVORY EXPERIMENTS!